 Celiac disease may go undiagnosed if you continue to eat gluten, which can lead to serious health problems.
 Talk to your doctor about whether or not you need to be tested for celiac disease (16).

-If the bloating is caused by a food allergy or intolerance, removing it from your diet will reduce your symptoms.
+If the bloating is caused by a food intolerance, removing it from your diet will reduce your symptoms.
 The time it takes for these symptoms to subside varies, depending on how severe and long-term the reaction was in your body.
 In most cases, intolerances are temporary and should disappear within two weeks of removing the irritant.
+Working with a registered dietitian can help you identify the cause of your symptoms and craft a diet plan to ensure you still get the nutrients you need without the discomfort.

 In rare cases, your bloated and distended tummy might be a sign of a medical issue such as: